Remote Worker's Guide to Malibu

 A wellness studio with a strong focus on yoga and meditation, the Mindry also offers sound baths, yoga, and reiki classes.
 Located on the beach in the center of Malibu,

-Located close to Outsite and across from Zuma Beach, Malibu Fitness is one of the most popular gyms in the city.
+Located across from Zuma Beach, Malibu Fitness is one of the most popular gyms in the city.
 It features an open air weight room, large studio, outdoor patio.
 Classes are taught by world class trainers including Pilates, spin, yoga, dance, cross training, and more.

 This is the biggest gym in Malibu.
 Our multilevel facility features large windows on every floor to provide natural light and an open feel, fully equipped